benhurley/bigcigarguy/content/pages/index.md

       - title: Who's BCG?
         subtitle: ''
         text: |
-          We all are.
-There is a Big Cigar Guy within all of us
+          There is a Big Cigar Guy within all of us.

           To be fair, there might have been some inspiration for our logo...
         image: